 - 3.6 In the adopted Core Strategy 2014, Boxford is identified as a 'core' village within the settlement hierarchy with the expectation that 'core villages' will act as a focus for new development within their functional cluster. - 3.7 The Pre-Submission (Regulation 19) Version of the BMSJLP again defined Boxford as a 'core' village.
-This version of the Local Plan indicated a minimum figure of 13 dwellings for Boxford to be accommodated over the Plan period and the Neigbourhood Plan has adopted this as its indicative housing requirement up to 2037. - 3.8 In addition the emerging BMSJLP also identified Calais Street and Stone Street as distinct hamlets, that each have their own settlement boundaries.
+This version of the Local Plan indicated a minimum figure of 13 dwellings for Boxford to be accommodated over the Plan period and the Neighbourhood Plan has adopted this as its indicative housing requirement up to 2037. - 3.8 In addition the emerging BMSJLP also identified Calais Street and Stone Street as distinct hamlets, that each have their own settlement boundaries.
 The BMSJLP proposed an allocation for approximately 5 dwellings at Calais Street.
 The Neighbourhood Plan adopts those settlement boundaries for the purposes of its policies.
-(See Maps 5 and 6).
-The settlement boundary around the core village of Boxford is proposed to be amended.
-(See Policy BOX1 and Map 7).
+(See Maps 4, 5 and 6).
+The settlement boundary around the core village of Boxford is proposed to be amended to include a proposed new allocation.
+(See Policies BOX1 and BOX1A and Map 7).